bahrus/xtal-sip/README.md

 Until Chrome fixes this bug, you can use as="document", which is buggy in the opposite direction, and which won't be quite as performant, but at least the person's bandwidth won't be wasted.

 # Extended Functionality

 Xtal-sip also supports two files for additional functionality, that might be useful for larger projects, or projects that must target a wider variety of browser types, with more distributed dependencies.

 One of those files is the 730B gzipped and minified file xtal-sip-plus.js.

-To reference it, use the preload tag:
+To reference it, use the preload tag in document.head:

 <link rel="preload" async as="script" data-tag="xtal-sip-plus" href="path/to/xtal-sip-plus.js">